 - Stan asked about the seismic surveys that were done on the Mackenzie River and stated that he is still concerned about the impact of this work. - Peter stated that there was lots of very positive work being done in the Dehcho and suggested that it was time to focus on other things.
 He feels that the baseline surveys being done to determine the extent of the Cameron Hills damage is one example.
 He feels that by establishing patterns now we will be better able to keep track of things in the future. - Ernest expressed concern about the rusty colored water that is coming into the Jean Marie Creek and the landslides too.
 What is the impact on the spawning beds?
 Mike acknowledged the seriousness of the concern.
-He stated that silt could be a two edged sword: organic material can bind metals but it can also increase microbial activity. - Image of the expression of - ☑ Joachim expressed concern about how the permafrost melt is affecting the Fort Providence area.
+He stated that silt could be a two edged sword: organic material can bind metals but it can also increase microbial activity. - Priscilla asked if there are ways to manipulate the system and decrease mercury levels.
+Liming was given as an example because it neutralizes the acid thereby decreasing metal toxicity.
+Heidi stated that lime would have to be continually added to be effective.
+Peter indicted that there is a huge debate as to how water quality standards should be established and he expressed concern that Southern criteria may not work for Northern waters. - Joachim expressed concern about how the permafrost melt is affecting the Fort Providence area.
 He indicated that there is a huge area around the community that is like a giant sponge and that you need rubber boots to go anywhere.
 The situation is affecting the harvesters because avoiding the area increases fuel costs.
 Mike indicated that he would pass the info on to Bill Quinton.
 Peter wondered if logging would make things worse.